-We don’t have any family nearby or any relationship with any family anyway.
+We don’t have any family nearby or any relationship with any family really anyway.

-When my daughter and I told our therapists about the in-laws, they were just like, “Well, that’s a clusterf*ck.”
+When my daughter and I told our therapists about my parents and the in-laws, they were just like, “Well, that’s a clusterf*ck.”

 I really needed the affirmation that it’s not me.
 I needed an outsider to tell me that I tried really hard to develop a relationship and was met at every turn with negativity, disdain, ridicule.
 I needed a third party to tell my my parents aren’t the nicest people and that I’m not a bad child.